 We operate in a complex and changing environment requiring flexibility and adaptability to succeed.
-Noting the possibility of emerging and unidentified risks, we've identified the following key strategic and/or enterprise risk themes for the 2022-23 financial year:
+Noting the possibility of emerging and unidentified risks, we've identified the following key strategic and/or enterprise risk themes for the 2021-22 financial year:

-- Workforce planning (i.e. staff recruitment and retention due to government funding cliffs and role classifications)

-- Stakeholder engagement (i.e. to effectively leverage the National Integrity Framework)

-- Capacity building across the sporting sector (i.e. integrity managers embedded in sports)
+- workforce planning (i.e. staff recruitment and retention due to government funding cliffs and role classifications) - stakeholder engagement (i.e. to effectively leverage the National Integrity Framework) - · capacity building across the sporting sector - digital transformation - financial sustainability - environmental impacts (e.g. pandemic).

-- Digital transformation

-- Financial sustainability

-- Environmental impacts (e.g. pandemic)

-- Cyber security.